How to check your credit card application status

 When you submit a credit card application online, you'll usually get a response in around 60 seconds.
-But the actual outcome of your application could take longer.
-So if you want to check on the application status, the first step is to contact the bank or provider directly.
+But getting the card approved could take hours or even days.

 How can I check my credit card application status?

 Every credit card provider in Australia has a slightly different application process, so waiting times will vary.
-But if you haven’t received a response to your application and want to know more, use the table below to find out about the standard waiting times and how you can check the status of your application.
+But if you haven’t received a response to your application and want to know more, call and check.

 Applied for a credit card with a provider that's not in this list?
 You should be able to check the status of your application with one of the following options: